evgenkarlson/ALL_SCHOOL_42/README_en.md

 ---

-> To speed up the process of translation and understanding of the content downloaded to the computer pdf files with the tasks, use the cross-platform text translator [`Crow Translate`](https://crow-translate.github.io/).(Remember, that the character of a line break to the next line can be perceived by translators as the end of a sentence!)
+> To speed up the process of translating and understanding the content of pdf files with tasks downloaded to your computer, use the cross-platform [`Crow Translate`](https://crow-translate.github.io/) text translator.
+(Remember that the translation character for the next line can be perceived by translators as the end of a sentence!)

 ---